Indie Quintet Whee! Brings Their Eclectic Sounds to the Local Music Scene | Saigoneer

 [Photos courtersy of Whee!]

 Quãng 8, which means "octave" in Vietnamese, is a series of articles on Vietnam's new generation of unique music personalities.
 Know an interesting musician and want to introduce them to our readers?
-Send us an email via contribute@saigoneer.com.
+Send us an email via [email protected].